Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 If you want to use an ultralight backpack like the backpacks in this review, then you should only use it in conjunction with an Ultralight Backpacking Quilts or Ultralight Sleeping Bag and an Ultralight Backpacking Tent.

 Carrying loads heavier than 22-25lb (10-12kg) with any MLD, Gossamer Gear or Pa’lante packs will not be the most comfortable ultralight backpack.
 Some do not come with a hip belt or the hip belt is optional.
-Carrying heavy load with these backpacks are not an option.
+Carrying heavy loads with these backpacks is not an option.
 You have been warned!

 Backpack Frame vs Frameless Packs